 - in reparation for the sins that disfigure the Face of Christ the Priest in the eyes of the world.

 - for the sanctification of priests and the spiritual renewal of the clergy in the whole Church.

-- in the sacrificial love that is inseparable from the gift and mystery of the priesthood.
+- in the victimal state of sacrificial love, that is inseparable from the gift and mystery of the priesthood.